 The German experts faced challenges along the way but after almost two years, we finally held the first Everest dial in our hands.
 The result was amazing and our customers agreed - the first run of 25 automatic-winding Himalaya Everest Edition watches sold out in a short amount of time.

 In 2021, Kobold began developing the Himalaya Everest Edition II.
 The new watch is powered by a hand wound Swiss-made Unitas 6497 caliber that has been modified to include a central seconds hand and to accommodate the unique thickness of the dial with the Everest summit rock.

-Designed, engineered, fabricated, assembled and tested in the United States from U.S. and imported components.
+Designed and engineered in the United States.
+Fabricated, assembled and tested in the United States or Germany from U.S. and imported components.

 The Himalaya Everest Edition arrives on Kobold's Original Canvas Expedition Strap.

 The watch is covered by a 10-year warranty against material defects and inferior workmanship.

 - aerospace-grade titanium or 18K rose gold